H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Tools/Roadrecon.md

 ### Commands

+#### 1) Authenticate with our user using roadrecon

- - roadrecon auth -u USER@DOMAIN.CORP -p 'PASSWORD' (Authenticate with our user using roadrecon)
+    roadrecon auth -u USER@DOMAIN.CORP -p 'PASSWORD'

- - roadrecon gather (Collects all Azure information that our user has permissions to see)
+#### 2) Collects all Azure information that our user has permissions to see

+    roadrecon gather

- - roadrecon gui (Start the RoadRecon webserver running at http://127.0.0.1:5000)
+#### 3) Start the RoadRecon webserver running at http://127.0.0.1:5000

+    roadrecon gui

- - roadrecon plugin bloodhound --neodatabase localhost -du neo4j -dp password (Transfers data to the corresponding neo4j database if we have bloodhound installed)
+#### 4) Transfers data to the corresponding neo4j database if we have bloodhound installed

+    roadrecon plugin bloodhound --neodatabase localhost -du neo4j -dp password